 If the ratio relates to the entire population, this file cannot be used to calculate the denominator, as only those persons with at least one prescribed medicine event are represented on this data file.
-In this case the 1997 Full Year Consolidated Data File, which has data for all sampled persons, must be used to estimate the total number of persons (i.e., those with use and those without use).
-For example, to estimate the proportion of civilian non-institutionalized population of the U.S. with at least one prescribed medicine event with RXNDC = "00093310905" (Amoxicillin), the numerator would be derived from data on this event file, and the denominator would be derived from data on the 1997 Full Year Consolidated Data File.
+In this case the person level file, which has data for all sampled persons, must be used to estimate the total number of persons (i.e. those with use and those without use).
+For example, to estimate the proportion of civilian non-institutionalized population of the U.S. with at least one prescribed medicine event with RXNDC = "00093310905" (Amoxicillin) in 1998, the numerator would be derived from data on this event file, and the denominator would be derived from data on the person-level file.
 That is,